 \section{Introduction}

-Large Language Models (LLMs)~\citep{brown2020language,openai2023gpt4,chowdhery2022palm,touvron2023llama2} have achieved significant advancements in various domains~\citep{klang2023evaluation,kung2023performance,jiao2023chatgpt,goyal2022news,zhang2023benchmarking}.
-LLMs have also been integrated into various applications, such as search engine~\citep{bing} and office applications~\citep{office}.
-Moreover, finetuning LLMs for customized usage becomes possible with API finetuning services\footnote{https://platform.openai.com/finetune} or open-source LLMs~\citep{touvron2023llama2}.
+Large Language Models (LLMs)~\cite{brown2020language,openai2023gpt4,chowdhery2022palm,touvron2023llama2} have achieved significant advancements in various domains~\cite{klang2023evaluation,kung2023performance,jiao2023chatgpt,goyal2022news,zhang2023benchmarking}.
+LLMs have also been integrated into various applications, such as search engine~\cite{bing} and office applications~\cite{office}.
+Moreover, finetuning LLMs for customized usage becomes possible with API finetuning services\footnote{https://platform.openai.com/finetune} or open-source LLMs~\cite{touvron2023llama2}.

-However, unsafe user prompts pose threats to the safety of LLMs.
-On one hand, unsafe user prompts can lead to the misuse of LLMs, potentially facilitating various illegal or undesired consequences~\citep{impact-law,xie2023defending}.
-Despite LLMs typically undergoing alignments with human values~\citep{brown2020language,chowdhery2022palm,zhang2022opt}, they remain vulnerable to various attacks~\citep{pia-web,yi2023benchmarking,liu2023prompt}, as well as instances of exaggerated safety~\citep{rottger2023xstest}, which can overestimate the safety risks associated with user prompts.
-On the other hand, for LLM customization services, if unsafe prompts in the training set are not detected and filtered, the model can be readily finetuned to exhibit unsafe behavior and comply with unsafe prompts~\citep{qi2023fine}.
+However, jailbreak/unsafe prompts pose threats to the safety of LLMs.
+On one hand, jailbreak prompts can lead to misuse of LLMs, potentially facilitating various illegal or undesired consequences~\cite{zou2023universal,xie2023defending}.
+Despite LLMs typically undergoing alignments with human values~\cite{ouyang2022training,bai2022training}, they remain vulnerable to various attacks~\cite{zou2023universal,xie2023defending,yi2023benchmarking,liu2024prompt}, as well as instances of exaggerated safety~\cite{rottger2023xstest}, which can overestimate the safety risks associated with user prompts.
+On the other hand, for LLM customization services, if jailbreak prompts in the training set are not detected and filtered, the model can be readily finetuned to exhibit unsafe behavior and comply with jailbreak prompts~\cite{qi2023fine}.